 - 1 egg whisked with 1 tablespoon water, for brushing

 - Pretzel salt or coarse sea salt

 - Warm the milk in a small pot to between 105-115°F (if you go over, just let it cool until the temperature is in that range so you don't kill the yeast).
-Transfer to a wide medium bowl and mix in brown sugar and salt.
+Transfer to a wide medium bowl and mix in brown sugar.
 Slowly sprinkle the yeast over the warm milk and use a spoon to mix completely.
 Let set for 10 minutes while the yeast activates and foams.
 If your yeast hasn't gotten foamy by 10 minutes, you may have bad yeast and you should try again with a new packet.

-- Meanwhile, combine oat flour, tapioca starch, sorghum flour, corn starch, and xanthan gum in the bowl of a stand mixer with the dough hook attachment or a large mixing bowl.
+- Meanwhile, combine oat flour, tapioca starch, sorghum flour, corn starch, salt, and xanthan gum in the bowl of a stand mixer with the dough hook attachment or a large mixing bowl.
 When the yeast mixture is ready, add it to the bowl with the flour along with the melted butter and mix on low to combine.
 If using a mixing bowl, mix with a wooden spoon until it's thick, then knead with your hands.
 Increase speed to medium and knead for 4-5 minutes until the dough is super smooth and pulls away from the edges a bit.